devops-surya/devops-training/FEB-2023/Git/Git.md

 * * *
 <br/>

+# Revert the changes from staggingarea , Workingtree & delete in  Workingtree
 ## SCENARIO : Get back the changes from staggingarea to Workingtree & remove the changes from Workingtree also

 ![preview](../images/git12.png)

 ### RESET
 * Reset will get back the changes from the staggingarea to the workingtree

 ![preview](../images/git10.png)
 ![preview](../images/git11.png)